Genre: Young Adult Fiction

 Now, I was going to another school.
 This time I wasn’t alone.
 I started hanging out with a girl in my class from the first day.
 Over time, we became inseparable friends.

 Indeed, they were always by my side and they protected me.
-They never died, because I kept them deep in my heart.
+They never died, because I kept them deep inside my heart.